Proper Use of Security Cameras

 In facilities where common spaces are being considered, consultation with all units in the facility must occur before a new installation can be authorized.

-VIII.
 Recorded Images Retention, Access, and Release

 Security camera system operators are responsible to appropriately protect the privacy of personal information that may have been captured by cameras under their control.
 The Retention and Release of Security Camera Recorded Images Standard defines specific terms and conditions for allowing other parties to access these images or to release the images, including guidelines for the sharing of images internal to U-M departments.